 *Academic credit is defined by the University of Pennsylvania as a course unit (c.u.).
 A course unit (c.u.) is a general measure of academic work over a period of time, typically a term (semester or summer).
 A c.u. (or a fraction of a c.u.) represents different types of academic work across different types of academic programs and is the basic unit of progress toward a degree.
 One c.u. is usually converted to a four-semester-hour course.

-- Associate Director, WID, Marks Family Center for Excellence in Writing
+- Director, Critical Writing Program, Marks Family Center for Excellence in Writing

-Matthew Osborn is the Associate Director for Writing in the Disciplines at Penn and has a PhD in rhetorics, communication, and information design (Clemson ‘16).
-His research explores rhetorical dynamics among criticism, writing, and innovation in art.
+Matthew Osborn is the Director of The Critical Writing Program at Penn and holds a PhD in rhetorics, communication, and information design.
 In addition to Critical Writing Seminars, Matthew's teaching experience includes technical communication, history of language and digital technologies, media theory, document design, and video production.
-Follow Matthew on Instagram … Read more
+His research explores rhetorical dynamics among criticism, writing, and arts innovations.